keif/keif.github.io/src/data/blog/2025-10-16-image-optimizer.md

 ## The Goal

-Initially, I wanted a straightforward utility: take any image, make it smaller and faster without sacrificing quality.
-But once I saw the results from libvips — the performance, the quality, the flexibility — I realized this could be more than just a personal tool.
+Started simple: take any image, make it smaller and faster without sacrificing quality.
+Then I saw what libvips could do — the performance, the quality, the flexibility — and realized this could be more.

-It evolved into:
+It grew into:

 - A **web UI** for drag-and-drop optimization
 - A **REST API** for programmatic access